MC5

+History

+1963–1967: Formation and early years

 The origins of MC5 can be traced to the friendship between guitarists Wayne Kramer and Fred Smith.
-Friends since their teen years, they were both fans of R&B music, blues, Chuck Berry, Dick Dale, The Ventures, and what later was called garage rock: they adored any music with speed, energy and a rebellious attitude.
+Friends since their teen years, they were both fans of R&B music, blues, Chuck Berry, Dick Dale, The Ventures, and what was later called garage rock: they adored any music with speed, energy and a rebellious attitude.
 Each guitarist/singer formed and led a rock group (Smith's Vibratones and Kramer's Bounty Hunters).
 As members of both groups left for college or straight jobs, the most committed members eventually united (under Kramer's leadership and the "Bounty Hunters" name) with Billy Vargo on guitar and Leo LeDuc on drums (at this point Smith played bass).
 They were popular and successful enough in and around Detroit that the musicians were able to quit their day jobs and make a living from the group.

-Kramer felt they needed a manager, which led him to Rob Derminer, a few years older than the others, and deeply involved in Detroit's hipster and left-wing political scenes.
+Kramer felt that they needed a manager, which led him to Rob Derminer, a few years older than the others, and deeply involved in Detroit's hipster and left-wing political scenes.
 Derminer originally auditioned as a bass guitarist (a role which he held briefly in 1964, with Smith switching to guitar to replace Vargo and with Bob Gaspar replacing LeDuc).
 They quickly realized that Derminer's talents could be better used as a lead singer: Though not conventionally attractive and rather paunchy by traditional frontman standards, he nonetheless had a commanding stage presence, and a booming baritone voice that evidenced his abiding love of American soul and gospel music.
 Derminer renamed himself Rob Tyner (after John Coltrane's pianist McCoy Tyner).
 Instead of Derminer, their manager ended up being Ann Marston, a former national archery champion and beauty pageant winner.